 You can contact us to find out how we can help you improve through our training or coaching programmes via messaging me on here, emailing me at russell@qedod.com or looking on our site at qedod.com

-Pratiqk Jaani on Conditioning, the Observer Self, and Shifting from Scarcity to Wholeness through Drashti
+Pratiqk Jaani on Conditioning, the Observer Self, and Shifting from Scarcity to Wholeness through Dhrasti

 In this Resilience Unravelled episode, host interviews London-based accountant, business advisor, and qualified hypnotherapist Pratiqk Jaani about his shift from feeling unfulfilled despite achieving milestones to a sense of wholeness.
 He explains that ideas of a “good” or “bad” life are conditioned...